A novel statistical approach to analyze image classification: Numerical results

+Theorems~\ref{thm.main_part1_general} and~\ref{thm.main_part1} show that both the inverse mapping classifier and the image alignment classifier can recover the correct label, provided each class appears at least once in the training data.
+We computed the empirical performance for both methods using a balanced design with $n =\{2, 4, 8, 16, 32\}$ labeled samples, meaning that each of the two classes contributes $n/2$ images.

+We consider the deformation model \eqref{eq.mod} and generate the template functions from the FashionMNIST and CIFAR-100 datasets.
+FashionMNIST contains $28 \times 28$ grayscale images from different fashion categories, while CIFAR-100 includes $32 \times 32$ color images across 100 classes.
+In our setup, this corresponds to $d = 28$ and $d = 32$, respectively.
+In the experiments using FashionMNIST, we select as template functions one image with label `pullover' and one image with label `coat'.
+For CIFAR-100, the template functions are generated from the classes `fox' and `flatfish' and preprocessed to grayscale images with black backgrounds.
+Training samples are then generated by applying random shifts ($\tau, \tau'$), scalings ($\xi, \xi'$), and brightness changes ($\eta$) using the Keras ImageDataGenerator.
+For FashionMNIST, examples of generated deformed images are displayed in Figure~\ref{ima-pro-example}.

+As explored in Section~\ref{ima-inverse-sec}, the inverse mapping classifier \eqref{gen-label} is based on a discretization of the deformation class.
+For correct classification, the grid size of this discretization should be $\leq$ `small constant' $\times$ `separation distance between the template functions'.
+The theory focuses on bounds that also apply to the worst-case separation distance $D \asymp 1/d.$ Thus, the grid size becomes of the order $1/d.$ In practice, the separation distance could be much larger which means that a less fine discretization of the deformation class is sufficient.
+We empirically compare the image alignment classifier with the inverse mapping classifier based on different grid sizes.
+The performance of each classifier $\wh k$ is evaluated by the empirical misclassification risk (test error)

-based on the test data $(\bX_{n+1},k_{n+1}),\ldots,(\bX_N,k_N),$ which are independently generated from the same distribution as the training data.
-We choose $N=100$ and report the median of the test error over $30$ repetitions for each setting.
+based on test data $(\bX_{n+1},k_{n+1}),\ldots,(\bX_N,k_N),$ that are independently generated from the same distribution as the training data.
+For $N=50,$ Figure \ref{fig:align-vs-inverse} reports the median of the test error based on $10$ repetitions in each setting.